mamadcamzis/sparkify/README.md

 The job is deep dive analysis the data, by cleaning, creating relevant features, create pipeline to have best Churn prediction model

-# Required library
+# Required libraries
-- Python 3.
+- Python 3
 - PySpark ML
 - Jupyter